Effective Ways To Structure Small Groups

 You ready to have the best small groups season for your church?
 Of course you are!
 Be sure to click the link below for all sorts of resources and other helpful articles for your ministry.

 We created Grow Curriculum — because we know goals aren’t easy to set or achieve without some help.
-The Grow Curriculum and Annual Strategy (now available for kids, students ministry, or adult small groups) is designed specifically to help you set and achieve your ministry goals and more by giving you all of the tools, teaching material, discipleship activities, volunteer training, family resources, and planning assistance that you need.
+The Grow Curriculum and Annual Strategy (now available for kids or students ministry) is designed specifically to help you set and achieve your ministry goals and more by giving you all of the tools, teaching material, discipleship activities, volunteer training, family resources, and planning assistance that you need.

 The Grow Team